ASTERISC-Release/Erebor/README.md

 Due to guest CVMs are only available to specific server hardware with Intel TDX support, we provide two settings for ease of deployment:

-- 1. **Full CVM-functional testing.** This requires a host Intel server machine with Intel TDX supported.
+- **Setting-1: Full CVM functional testing.** This requires a host Intel server machine with Intel TDX supported.
 This setting follows the full CVM system model as mentioned in the paper.

-- 2. **Normal VM testing.** This merely requires a host Intel machine (without the need to support Intel TDX).
-In case of
+- **Setting-2: Normal VM functional testing.** This merely requires a host Intel machine (without the need to support Intel TDX).
+Only Xeon 5th servers have Intel TDX support now.
+This setting uses normal guest VMs to mimic the CVM model, for only functionality tests and development.

 > [!IMPORTANT]
-> Please make sure that your Intel machine has Protection Keys Supervisor (PKS) support.
+> Please make sure that your Intel machine has *Protection Keys Supervisor (PKS)* support.
 Use this [script](https://github.com/Icegrave0391/check-pks) to check whether PKS is supported.

 3. Finally, run the VM using `run-vm.s`.
     - Once the VM starts, you can run `cpuid | grep PKS` to check if PKS is available.